shanet/blog/_posts/2016-07-09-inside-the-construction-of-an-amateur-rocketry-flight-computer.md

 ---
 layout: post
-title: "Inside the construction of an amateur rocketry flight computer"
+title: Inside the construction of an amateur rocketry flight computer
 date: 2016-07-09
 ---